trywilco/wilco-docs/docs/building-your-quest/writing-quest-texts/message-components.md

 - {% raw %}`${{formSubmission}}`{% endraw %} - Using double curly brackets will give the underline object, which is a JavaScript array of strings, and you will be able to evalute it with array conditions such as [`array_find`] and [`array_every`]

-For example, using the array rendering -
+For example, using the array rendering:

 ```
 trigger: